adlnet/xAPI-Spec/xAPI.md

 * Metadata MAY be provided with an identifier.
 * If metadata is provided, both name and description SHOULD be included.
+* IRLs SHOULD be defined within a domain controlled by the person creating the IRL.
+* IRIs MUST always be full absolute IRIs including a scheme, and never Relative IRIs.
 * For any of the identifier IRIs above, if the IRI is an IRL created for use with this specification, the controller of that IRL SHOULD make this JSON metadata available at that IRL when the IRL is requested and a Content-Type of "application/json" is requested.